buddhist-uni/buddhist-uni.github.io/_content/booklets/like-milk-and-water-mixed_dhammika.md

 > The point of *Metta* is not what we **feel** about a person, at least not in the beginning, but rather what we **aspire** to

 A thorough account of love and relationships from a Buddhist perspective.

+For a **free** physical copy of this book, contact [the Corporate Body of the Buddha Educational Foundation](https://www.budaedu.org/en/book/).